StackVista/stackstate-docs/use/troubleshooting/k8s-logs.md

 You can use search to look for specific errors or warnings in the logs.
 Logs can be filter by container.
 You can select a desired time interval logs will be shown for and refresh interval for how often you would like logs to be updated.

-Logs histogram visualises the number of log lines within a selected time interval and allows you to zoom yo particular interval by clicking and dragging.
+Logs histogram visualises the number of log lines within a selected time interval and allows you to zoom to particular interval by clicking and dragging.

 Use this options to show or hide additional information for each log line:
 - **Show time** shows timestamps